cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/shipping_method_attributes.rst

 .. important::

-    If you use a manual shipping method, make sure to add at least one shipping charge :doc:`for each location </user_guide/shipping_and_taxes/locations/index>` where you want it to be available.
+    If you use a manual shipping method, make sure to add at least one shipping charge :doc:`for each rate area </user_guide/shipping_and_taxes/locations/index>` where you want it to be available.
 Otherwise the shipping method won't appear to customers at checkout.

 The rates that you define here are used to calculate the shipping cost, regardless of whether you use real-time shipping rate estimation or not.

 If you receive rates from a shipping service provider in real time, the charges from this section will be simply added to the received rates.
 You can use this to compensate for your actual expenses if they exceed the values returned by the carrier (e.g., packing, insurance, etc.)

-The rates can depend on the product cost, weight or quantity, and on customer's location.
+The rates can depend on the product cost, weight or quantity, and on customer's rate area.
 Once you're done specifying the rates, click **Save**.

 .. hint::

-   A **(+)** next to the location name means that you have specified the rates, and the shipping method will be available to the customers who specified the address matching that location.
+   A **(+)** next to the rate area name means that you have specified the rates, and the shipping method will be available to the customers who specified the address matching that rate area.

 .. image:: img/shipping_charges.png
     :align: center